dhfbk/creep-image-dataset/README.md

 Furthermore, while text-only datasets of this kind have been widely created and shared, limitations set by image-based social media platforms like Instagram make it difficult for researchers to with multimodal hate speech data.
-We therefore created a multimodal dataset of images and potentially offensive comments in Italian, created during awareness-raising activities in classes by students between 15 and 18 years old.
+We therefore developed a multimodal dataset of images and potentially offensive comments in Italian, created during awareness-raising activities in classes by students between 15 and 18 years old.
 The dataset was created using the CREENDER tool (Palmero Aprosio et al., 2020).